happycomputing/IntelliBot/replit.md

-# AI Hub Chatbot - Website Grounded Q&A System
+# AI Hub Chatbot - Hybrid Website-Grounded Q&A System

 ## Overview

-This is a Flask-based web application that provides question-answering capabilities grounded in website content.
-The system crawls a specified website (default: aihub.org.za), extracts and indexes the content, and allows users to ask questions that are answered using relevant information retrieved from the indexed content.
-The application uses semantic search with FAISS vector indexing and sentence transformers for embeddings to find the most relevant content chunks for answering user queries.
+This is a Flask-based web application that provides intelligent question-answering with a **hybrid architecture**: factual questions are answered using website-grounded retrieval (no hallucination), while conversational interactions use GPT-4o-mini for natural, helpful responses.
+The system crawls a specified website (default: aihub.org.za), extracts and indexes the content, and intelligently routes user messages based on intent detection to provide the most appropriate response type.

 ## User Preferences